danielsobrado/spring-cloud-kafka-microservices/README.md

 * Requests to view product scores outnumber requests to add fresh reviews by a wide margin.

 This is something that can develop based on usage and data gathered in a real-world situation.

+You might see a warning from Spring Cloud saying:

+*WARN Spring Cloud LoadBalancer is currently working with the default cache.
+While this cache implementation is useful for development and tests, it's recommended to use Caffeine cache in production.You can switch to using Caffeine cache, by adding it and org.springframework.cache.caffeine.CaffeineCacheManager to the classpath.*

+Remember that while Caffeine can replace Ehcache as a high-performance, nearly ideal caching library for use with monoliths, it is unable to serve as a distributed cache like Ehcache or Redis.

 ## Database